ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 When a crash occurs, we initiate a recovery procedure by the backup gateway or the recovered gateway, as defined in the crash recovery draft {{?I-D.draft-belchior-satp-gateway-recovery}}.
-In either case, if the recovery happenswithin a time period defined as max_timeout (in Stage 2), the recovered gateway triggers a session resumption.
+In either case, if the recovery happens within a time period defined as max_timeout (in Stage 2), the recovered gateway triggers a session resumption.
-The schema and order of the recovered messages is specified in the crash recovery draft.
+The schema and order of the recovered messages are specified in the crash recovery draft.

-In the case where there is no answer from the gateway within the specified max_timeout, the counter-party gateway rollbacks the process until that stage.
+In the case where there is no answer from the gateway within the specified max_timeout, the counterparty gateway rollbacks the process until that stage.
-Upon recovery, the crashed gateway learns that the counterparty gateway has initated a rollback, and it proceeds accordingly (by also initating a rollback).
+Upon recovery, the crashed gateway learns that the counterparty gateway has initiated a rollback, and it proceeds accordingly (by also initiating a rollback).
 Note that rollbacks can also happen in case of unresolved errors.

-The non-crashed gateway that conducts the rollback tries to communicate with the crashed gateway from time to time (self healing) or to contact the backup gateways (primary-backup).
+The non-crashed gateway that conducts the rollback tries to communicate with the crashed gateway from time to time (self-healing) or to contact the backup gateways (primary-backup).
-In any case, and upon the completion of a rollback, the non-crashed gateway sends a ROLLBACK message to the recovered gateway to notify that a rollback happened.
+In any case, upon the completion of a rollback, the non-crashed gateway sends a ROLLBACK message to the recovered gateway to notify that a rollback happened.
 The recovered gateway should answer with ROLLBACK-ACK.